Workload Identity Manager Network Requirements for TLS Protect Datacenter¶

 If you use an egress proxy you can assign the proxy address to an environment variable called HTTPS_PROXY

-, in the environment of the Issuer process.
-Issuer uses the Go HTTP library, which allows getting the proxy from the process environment.
+, in the environment of the Workload Identity Manager process.
+Workload Identity Manager uses the Go HTTP library, which allows getting the proxy from the process environment.

-The steps will be different, depending on whether you deploy Issuer on Kubernetes or on a VM using Docker.
+The steps will be different, depending on whether you deploy Workload Identity Manager on Kubernetes or on a VM using Docker.

 Modifying network settings for Kubernetes¶